Due to the COVID-19 pandemic, the traditional in-person event was canceled.

 Ivy Moore - Bowling Ball Yard Art

 Ivy created a simple, free, and attractive piece of yard art by finding a lamp post on the curb and placing a free bowling ball on top of it!
 No cost.

 Check out the list below for local resources if you are moving, as well as, ways to get involved in waste reduction in our community.

 For year-round consignment and donation opportunities, check out this directory.
 While Rummage is not happening in-person this year, these stores and organizations offer a variety of donation and consignment options.
 Some stores offer pick-up options for donation items if you do not have transportation.
 Beyond donating or selling, Iowa City residents can purchase items, and even furnish an apartment or home, at an affordable price with gently-used items.

 With the COVID-19 pandemic, it is recommended to check with local stores before visiting, as hours, services, and customer capacity may change.

 Freecycle.org is another great resource that supports local reuse.
 This website is a platform for locals to post items they wish to get rid of or need.
 The items are free, and it is free to participate.

-Are you moving this summer and plan to have materials that need to be properly handled, recycled, or landfilled?
+Are you moving and plan to have materials that need to be properly handled, recycled, or landfilled?
 The City of Iowa City has a number of local programs to help you manage any materials you plan to part with.

-- Hazardous Materials: It it normal to have old cleaners or paints that you need to properly dispose of when moving.
+- Hazardous Materials: It is normal to have old cleaners or paints that you need to properly dispose of when moving.
 Any household cleaners, lawn chemicals, auto fluids, batteries, and more can be properly disposed of at the Hazardous Material Collection Facility at the Iowa City Landfill and Recycling Center.

 - The facility is open every week on Thursday, Friday, and Saturday from 7 a.m. to 2 p.m., no appointment needed.
 Hazardous material drop-off is no cost to Johnson County residents.